Hypoglycemia (Low Blood Sugar) in People Without Diabetes

 You can treat a sudden episode of low blood sugar by eating or drinking something with sugar in it.
 Some examples of "quick-sugar foods" are fruit juice, soda, milk, raisins, and hard candy.
 You may also take glucose tablets.
 This is usually all that's needed to get your blood sugar level back up in the short term.

-If your hypoglycemia is caused by a longer-term health problem, you may need treatment for that condition.
+If your hypoglycemia is caused by a health condition, you may need treatment for that condition.
 There also may be steps you can take to avoid low blood sugar.
 For example, talk to your doctor about whether changes in your diet, medicines, or exercise habits might help.

 What should you do in an emergency?